-Reflections: Remembering Journalist and Author Dot Jackson
+Reflections: Remembering journalist, author, and friend Dot Jackson

-By Karen Brewer, Publisher
+By Karen Brewer, Publisher & Editor

 August 10 marks the day of birth of seasoned journalist and author Dot Jackson (formerly Dot Robertson), who passed on December 11, 2016.
 More than a fellow journalist, she was also a friend.